selaere/vurlrs/README.md

 `len x` gets the length of a list, or the length in characters of a string.

-indices start from 0. trying to use index 0, or indexing out of range, will raise an error.
+indices start from 1. trying to use index 0, or indexing out of range, will error.

 `index l i`, `push l v`, `pop l`, `insert l i v`, `remove l i`, `replace l i v` take a reference to _l_ and mutate it.